Your browser doesn't support javascript.

 RESUMEN

 BACKGROUND: Cannabinoids are increasingly used in the management of chronic pain.
 Although analgesic potential has been demonstrated, cannabinoids interact with a range of bodily functions that are also influenced by chronic pain medications, including opioids.
-OBJECTIVE: We performed a scoping review of literature on the pharmacodynamic effects following co-administration of cannabinoids and opioids.
-METHODS: We systematically searched EMBASE, PubMed, and PsycINFO for studies that experimentally investigated the co-effects of cannabinoids and opioids in human-subjects.
+OBJECTIVE: We performed a scoping review of literature on the pharmacodynamic effects following the co-administration of cannabinoids and opioids.
+METHODS: We systematically searched EMBASE, PubMed, and PsycINFO for studies that experimentally investigated the co-effects of cannabinoids and opioids in human subjects.
 Available evidence was summarized by clinical population and organ system.
 A risk of bias assessment was performed.
-RESULTS: A total of sixteen studies met inclusion criteria.
+RESULTS: A total of 16 studies met the inclusion criteria.
 Study populations included patients with chronic non-cancer and cancer pain on long-term opioid regimens and healthy young adults without prior exposure to opioids who were subject to experimental nociceptive stimuli.
 Commonly administered cannabinoid agents included Δ9-tetrahydrocannabinol and/or cannabidiol.
 Co-administration of cannabinoids and opioids did not consistently improve pain outcomes; however, sleep and mood benefits were observed in chronic pain patients.
 Increased somnolence, memory and attention impairment, dizziness, gait disturbance, and nauseousness and vomiting were noted with co-administration of cannabinoids and opioids.
 Cardiorespiratory effects following co-administration appeared to vary according to duration of exposure, population type, and prior exposure to cannabinoids and opioids.
 CONCLUSIONS: The available evidence directly investigating the pharmacodynamic effects following co-administration of cannabinoids and opioids for non-analgesic outcomes is scarce and suffers from a lack of methodological reporting.
 As such, further research in this area with comprehensive methodologic reporting is warranted.

 2.